Modification of Judgments

 As a divorced couple experiences salary changes, remarriage or other life events, divorce judgments and parenting agreements should be modified to reflect this new set of circumstances.
 Fortunately, Illinois law permits the modification of nearly any issue covered in your original divorce—including maintenance (alimony), child support and parenting time.
 This is known as a modification of judgment.

-If you choose to modify an existing judgment in Chicago, Evanston, Lake Forest or the surrounding suburbs, you do not need to use the same divorce lawyer as your original case.
+If you choose to modify an existing judgment in Chicago, Evanston, Lake Forest, Oakbrook Terrace or the surrounding suburbs, you do not need to use the same divorce lawyer as your original case.
 Stern Perkoski Mendez has extensive experience in modifying judgments and agreements in every area of your divorce.
 Whether you need to rearrange parenting time to fit your child’s ever-changing schedule or readdress alimony payments due to a change in income, our office can guide you through the process.

 In Illinois, the list of modifiable subjects includes most issues that were initially addressed in the divorce: